Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 • Use isolate if dairy-sensitive or cutting calories; aim for 20-25g per serving and 1.6-2.2g/kg/day total - hydrolysate isn't worth the premium.

-• NOW Sports Whey Isolate ($0.92/day, Informed Sport) is the value pick; Thorne ($1.83/day, NSF Certified for Sport) is the safest choice for drug-tested athletes.
+• Optimum Nutrition Gold Standard ($1.09/day, Informed Choice) is the best value all-rounder; Kaged ($1.34/day) is the budget-certified pick; Thorne ($2.16/day, NSF Certified for Sport) is safest for drug-tested athletes.

 • Amino acid spiking is the main category risk - buy Informed Sport, NSF Certified for Sport, or Informed Choice; skip only with diagnosed kidney disease or true milk protein allergy.